Accessibility for Vestibular Disorders: How My Temporary Disability Changed My Perspective

 Reader Mode proved to be extremely useful while my vertigo lasted.
 But there was something even better:

-Dark color schemes
+Dark color schemes#section6

 By the fourth week, I started feeling mostly fine.
 I opened Visual Studio Code to try to get back to work.
 In doing so, it served me well to find one more revelation: a light-text-on-dark-background scheme was SO much easier for me to read.
 (Though I still was not able to return to work at this time.)